CP-TSAI/NTUST-Computer-Vision/final_project/README.md

 ## Reconstruct 3D from stereoscopic images

+- There are series of image, scanning the statue　of a person.

 - Write a program for importing both image sequences, and analyzing the both synchronized images.

 - A fundamental matrix is given for assisting you to find the corresponding features in left and right images.